 The screenshot will appear in a new tab.
 Press Save JPG and choose the folder for the image.
 Now you have it on your desktop.

-What are the best tools for taking a scrolling screenshot on Mac?
+What are the best tools for taking a scrolling screenshot on a Mac?

-Here’s a list of the best ways to take a full-page screencap on Mac.
+Here’s a list of the best ways to take a full-page screencap on a Mac.

 - Movavi ScreenShot

 - Full Page Screen Capture

 - Screenshot Guru